Every legal obligation your properties must meet. Penalties, deadlines, and exactly what needs to happen — all in one place.

 You have exactly 30 days from receiving the deposit to both protect it in a scheme and serve the prescribed information.
 The 30-day clock starts when you (or your agent) receive the money — not when the tenancy starts.
 This applies even if the deposit is paid before the tenancy agreement is signed.

 A tenant can apply to the county court, which must order you to pay between 1x and 3x the deposit amount as a penalty.
-You cannot serve a valid Section 21 notice until the deposit is properly protected and prescribed information has been served.
-If you never protected the deposit, you must return it in full before you can serve a Section 21.
+Most Section 8 possession grounds are unavailable while the deposit is unprotected or prescribed information has not been served.
+If you never protected the deposit, you must return it in full before relying on most possession grounds.
 These rules apply even after the tenancy ends.

 Choose one of the three government-approved schemes.
 The DPS offers a free custodial option where they hold the deposit.
 MyDeposits and TDS offer both custodial and insurance-based options.
 Protect the deposit and serve prescribed information as soon as you receive the money — do not wait until near the 30-day deadline.